mvillamea/DataScienceNotebooks/README.md

 ## Logistic Regression
 * Predicción Cardiopatías:
   Implementing an exploratory data analysis and a logistic regression model to predict a heart disease.

+## XGBoost
+* Fraud detection:
+  Implementing an exploratory data analysis and a XGBoost classification model to predict if a transaction is fraud related.